leonvanbokhorst/colabradoodle/README.md

-# Colabradoodle: A Semantic Agent Collaboration Experiment 🐾
+# Colabradoodle: A Semantic Agent Collaboration 🐾

 **Welcome to the Colabradoodle repository!**
 This project is the digital artifact of a one-day experimental workshop where a group of curious developers, researchers, and educators came together to explore the chaos and magic of distributed multi-agent systems.